mukulele/signalk-lwm2m/README.md

 ## Abstract

-A SignalK plugin to map SignalK paths to LwM2M (Lightweight M2M) objects/instances/resources.
+A SignalK plugin to map SignalK paths to LwM2M (Lightweight Machine to Machine) objects/instances/resources.

-This plugin will open a IPC connection to the wakatiwaiclient binary in ./build.
+This plugin will open an IPC connection to the wakatiwaiclient binary in ./build.

-The included wakatiwaiclient was build for Debian Bookwoorm ARM64.
+The included wakatiwaiclient was built for Debian Bookwoorm ARM64.
 Building a wakatiwaiclient for another platform is a separate project curently under development.
 (github mukulele/wakatiwai).